feiticeir0/ai-candy-dispenser/README.md

 Go to the [Arduino](./Arduino/readme.md) folder for more information.

 ## 🔧 TODO
-- [ ] 🎯 Add a sensor to detect motor rotation (make sure a candy exits)
+- [ ] :bulb: Add a sensor to detect motor rotation (make sure a candy exits)
 - [ ] 🧠 Migrate the FastAPI server to work with a Raspbery PI AI Hat+